rgorby/MAGE/docs/source/quickStart/building/prerequisites.rst

 If the HDF5 library is not available, you must install it.
 The code can usually be installed on Linux and HPC systems using the appropriate package manager command (\ ``yum``\ , ``dnf``\ , or something similar).
 If you do not have administrative access to your machine, you may require the assistance of a system administrator.
 Once this installation has been performed, make sure to note any instructions for initializing your environment to use HDF5 (local setup scripts, ``module`` commands, etc.).

-If you prefer to build the HDF5 library from source code (for example, to use a more recent release of the software), instructions may be found `here <./build_hdf5.md>`_.
+If you prefer to build the HDF5 library from source code (for example, to use a more recent release of the software), instructions may be found :doc:`here <build_hdf5>`.

 ----